insected/bobbae_gcp-wiki/GRPC.md

-gRPC is a technology for implementing RPC APIs that uses HTTP 2.0 as its underlying transport protocol.
+[gRPC](https://grpc.io/) is a technology for implementing RPC APIs that uses HTTP 2.0 as its underlying transport protocol.

-[gRPC](https://grpc.io/) is a high performance, open-source universal RPC framework, developed by Google.
+GRPC is a high performance, open-source universal RPC framework, developed by Google.
 In gRPC, a client application can directly call methods on a server application on a different machine as if it was a local object, making it easier to create distributed applications and services.

 One of the primary benefits of using gRPC is for documentation; you can use your service configuration and API interface definition files to generate reference documentation for your API.